Resilience Coping Recovery And Romance Scam Victims [UPDATED 2024]

 Moving Forward

 People face the challenge of criminal victimization by applying any and all of their coping strategies (resilience,) both positive and negative.
 These strategies can help them move forward or hold them back.
-It can be helpful for those victims to be reminded that positive coping and resiliency are a major factor in a victim’s ability to make meaning out of what happened and move forward.
-This core of strength can be identified and developed in even the most distressed victim of scams.
+It can be helpful for those victims to be reminded that positive coping and resiliency are major factors in a victim’s ability to make meaning out of what happened and move forward.
+This core of strength can be identified and developed in even the most distressed victims of scams.
 By fostering that strength and facilitating the growth of positive coping, victims can more quickly make sense of what has happened to them.

 We know that resiliency is common but it is not easy.
 We know that most victims do not seek out victim services (such as SCARS) for help.
 It is hoped that this article has served as a reminder that the trauma and pain of crime victimization is something people can, and do, face with strength and dignity.
 People who have been victimized should be reminded of this as well.
 SCARS is here to support all scam victims worldwide, but the victim has to be willing and able to accept that help.